laser/ruby-iterator-pattern/README.md

 Types of Iterators
 ------------------

 There are two types of iterators: External and Internal.
-With an external iterator, the consumer gets hooks that allow it to move through the items exposed by the iterator (with methods like "has_next" and "get_next").
-The internal iterator, however, does the moving for you; you simply pass it a block and it'll yield as many times as it sees fit.
+With an External iterator, the consumer gets hooks that allow it to move through the items exposed by the iterator (with methods like "has_next" and "get_next").
+The Internal iterator, however, does the moving for you; you simply pass it a block and it'll yield as many times as it sees fit.

 External Iterator Example